akazakov/scala_days_2016/keynotes/09_05_M_Odersky_future_of_scala.md

 ## Dot: Dependent object tracking

-Finally have proven foundation for scala.
-DOT calculus talks about a minimal lungauge subset that:
+Finally have proven foundation for Scala.
+DOT calculus talks about a minimal language subset that:

 - can prove formally
 - can encode the rest of the language with it